cljung/b2c-msal-spa/README.md

 const b2cTenantName = "yourtenant";
 const b2cTenantNameLong = b2cTenantName + ".onmicrosoft.com";
 const b2cClientId = "...guid of the B2C-SPA AppId you registered above...";
-const b2cApiClientId = "...guid of the B2C-API AppId you registered above...";
+const b2cClientIdWeb = "..guid for your B2C registered application that is a Web app..."; // this is for the redirect as is it not a SPA app const b2cApiClientId = "...guid of the B2C-API AppId you registered above...";
 const b2cSigninPolicy = "B2C_1_susi"; // name of your B2C UserFlow policy